jonasmkarlsson/generate-data/README.md

 There exists two major types of columns: Simple and Sequence.

 ##Simple
 A simple column reads data from a text file that contains a collection of appropriated values.
 A random value are then fetched from that collection and added to the generated dataset.
-Today, only Swedish location are supported, except for  the column 'Company' where there is a mix of both Swedish and USA companies.
+Please note that today, only Swedish values are supported.

 ###List if simple columns
-- Avatarurl - Get a epic (128x128 px) image URL, using the [ui Faces](http://uifaces.com) REST API. **NB!** Requires Internet connection, and the execution takes a little longer time due to the call REST call, in other word, be patient.
-- Company - Companies of Sweden & USA.
+- Company - Companies of Sweden.
 - Firstname - First names of Sweden.
 - Lastname - Last names of Sweden.
 - Location - Location/Cities of Sweden.